 The Medical Scholars Travel Award will provide travel funds for recipients to visit medical centers of distinction around the world or to participate in an international academic medicine experience of significance.
-Interested students or residents should submit a proposal to Dr. Loretta Jackson, vice dean for medical education.
+Interested students or residents should submit a proposal to Dr. Lyssa Weatherly, assistant dean for student affairs.
 Applicants will propose a visit to a specific medical center or participation in an international experience to include demonstration of the subject's importance.
 The letter of intent also should describe learning objectives, length of stay and proposed budget.

 Travel may vary from two to four weeks.
-A letter of support from Dr. Jerry Clark, associate dean for Student Affairs, or the candidate's residency program director should be submitted on behalf of the candidate.
+A letter from the candidate's residency program director should be submitted on behalf of the candidate if they are a resident.
 All travel arrangements must follow the UMMC travel policies.
 Upon completion of the travel, the recipient will give a brief presentation during a Grand Rounds forum to describe his or her experience.
 The residency program director chairman of applicable department must give approval if academic credit is given for participation in the Medical Scholars Travel Award.

 The Thomas J. Brooks Jr., MD, Endowed Fund in Preventive Medicine was established in 2008 to honor the first chairman of the Department of Preventive Medicine.
 The fund is used to support projects which, through education and educational travel, may attract medical students into careers in preventive medicine, epidemiology, and public health.
 For example, funds may be used to cover:

 This is a six- to eight-week rotation for senior medical students which provides an introduction to preventive medicine, public health and the principles of applied epidemiology.
 Participants learn through hands-on experience working on a current public health project and are mentored by experienced CDC staff.
 During the elective, participants may: